Menu Close

 Not sure if your Seattle home is ready for an EV charger?
 Take the 90-second Home Power Readiness Quiz to check panel capacity concerns, older-home wiring issues, and EV charger readiness.

 Looking for EV charger installation in Seattle, WA?
 Benchmark Home Services installs residential EV charging equipment for homeowners who want faster, safer, more convenient charging at home.
-We help with Level 2 chargers, dedicated 240-volt circuits, garage charger wiring, outdoor charger wiring, panel capacity checks, and electrical upgrades when the existing system is not ready for the added load.
+We help with Level 2 chargers, dedicated 240-volt circuits, garage charger wiring, outdoor charger wiring, panel capacity checks, smart load management options, and electrical upgrades when the existing system is not ready for the added load.

 Seattle EV charger projects often require more planning than a simple wall-mounted charger.
 Older homes, full panels, detached garages, narrow driveways, shared parking layouts, finished basements, and remodel-era wiring can all affect the safest way to add a dedicated charging circuit.